tosc/vim/README.md

 	* Make it general if it works so you can do this for any project/file.
 * TexBuilder creates a temp.tex in vim folder.
 Change it to use the folder where you are currently building.
+* Create unite source that shows files from ssh.
+Then create a get file script that gets that file.
 * Create a remote repo for my info/notes.
 * Create own session unite source.
 Currently use Shougos for no reason.
 	* Create a unite source that shows files in my session folder.